JustinHoyt/sdl_ios_guides/docs/Displaying a User Interface/Slider/index.md

 NSArray<NSString *> *footers = @[@"Footer 1", @"Footer 2", @"Footer 3"];

 // Create a slider with number of ticks, starting position 'tick number', a header message, and an optional footer array, and a timeout of 30 seconds
-SDLSlider *sdlSlider = [[SDLSlider alloc] initWithNumTicks:3 position:1 sliderHeader:@"This is a header" sliderFooters:footers timeout:30000];
+SDLSlider *sdlSlider = [[SDLSlider alloc] initWithNumTicks:3 position:1 sliderHeader:@"This is a Header" sliderFooters:footers timeout:30000];

 // Send the slider RPC request with handler
 [manager sendRequest:sdlSlider withResponseHandler:^(__kindof SDLRPCRequest * _Nullable request, __kindof SDLRPCResponse * _Nullable response, NSError * _Nullable error) {